Yussuf Poulsen: Early career

-Poulsen began playing football at BK Skjold.
+Poulsen began playing football at Skjold.
 At first he was a defensive player and in Kenneth Zohore he had a teammate, with whom he was to play later in the Danish youth national teams.
-After Zohoré joined FC Copenhagen, Poulsen was moved to a position as a striker.
+After Zohoré joined Copenhagen, Poulsen was moved to a position as a striker.

-Lyngby BK
+Lyngby

-At the age of 14 he joined the youth ranks of Lyngby BK.
-He played his first match as a senior on 4 December 2011, when he came on the pitch against AC Horsens after 84 minutes, as a substitute for Mathias Tauber.
+At the age of 14 he joined the youth ranks of Lyngby.
+He played his first match as a senior on 4 December 2011, when he came on the pitch against Horsens after 84 minutes, as a substitute for Mathias Tauber.
 Poulsen did not immediately establish himself in the starting eleven, and he was at the end of the season only on five appearances.
 His club, Lyngby were also relegated from Superligaen.
 5 August 2012 he scored his first goal at senior level, as well as for his club, when he in the second match in the 1.
-Division (second Danish league) scored the 1-0 winning goal against AB Gladsaxe.
+Division (second Danish league) scored the 1-0 winning goal against AB.
 He was a regular player in the starting 11, and played 32 matches, scoring eleven goals.

 RB Leipzig

 His achievements attracted the interest of foreign and domestic clubs, and on 3 July 2013, he signed a contract with the newly promoted 3.
 Liga German side RB Leipzig.
-He made his club debut on 19 July 2013 in a 1–0 win at Hallescher FC, and scored his first goals in a 2–0 home win over Rot-Weiss Essen on 24 August, and netted two more in the final game on 10 May 2014 to win 3–1 at Stuttgarter Kickers.
+He made his club debut on 19 July 2013 in a 1–0 win at Hallescher FC, and scored his first goals in a 2–0 home win over Rot-Weiss Essen on 24 August, and netted two more in the final game on 10 May 2014 to win 3–1 against Stuttgarter Kickers.
 He finished the 2013–14 season with 10 goals in 36 appearances as his team were promoted as runners-up.

 In his first season in the 2.
 Bundesliga, Poulsen scored 12 goals in 32 appearances during the 2014–15 season as his team came fifth.
 He was sent off on 23 February in a 1–1 draw at Eintracht Braunschweig.